OCR-D/gt-MufiLevelRules/README.md

 These rules can be used for substitutions or level checks, among other things.

 Note:
 - There may not always be a definition for every level, esp. on level 1.
-OCR-D will try to correct these gaps manually.
+- OCR-D will try to fill in these gaps manually or automatically.
+The automated completion is based on the [unicruft](https://github.com/tboenig/gt-MufiLevelRules/tree/main/unicruft) program.
 - For this reason, using the rules for automatic character normalization from level 3 or level 2 to level 1 is currently not recommended before manually checking and correcting the corresponding rules.